earthcubeprojects-chords/chords/bin/ssl/ssl.md

     1. letsencrypt retrieves the token via nginx, succesfully completing the ACME challenge.
     1. the certificate is delivered to certbot, which it places it in the nginx SSL certificate directory.

-  *Include ``--staging`` for initial testing, and make sure it succeeds, before getting a real certificate.* Remove it and rerun the command, once everything passes.
-This is to avoid hitting the letsencrypt rate limit.
+  *Include ``--staging`` for initial testing, and make sure it succeeds, before getting a real certificate.* Remove ``--staging`` and rerun the command, once everything passes.
+This is to avoid hitting the letsencrypt rate limit, which is about 5 measly certificates _per week_!.

 ```sh
   docker-compose run --no-deps --entrypoint "certbot certonly \